carcuevas/gcp_course/parts/03_security.md

 * **Group**:
   * It's a collection of *Users* and/or *Service Accounts*
   * Managed by *Google Group*
+  * It should be the default for us to be used

 * **Domain**:
   * Actually it's the whole domain